Government

 - Work with diverse populations to get exposure to multi-cultural issues.
 Learn a second language in order to interact with non-English speakers and increase marketability.

-- Develop excellent communication skills.
-Concentrate course work in an area of interest such as youth, gerontology, or poverty.
+- Concentrate course work in an area of interest such as youth, gerontology, or poverty.

 - Investigate term of service or service corps positions as a way to gain entry into the field.